Md. creamery to expand with new Frederick eatery, ice cream parlor

 The restaurant will create 35 full- and part-time jobs, and it’s expected to open in spring of 2019.

 Brusco, 40, is married to Abby Brusco, the daughter of well-known former creamery owner Randy Sowers.
 Sowers made national news in 2015 for his fight with the U.S. Justice Department over the improper seizure of $30,000 from his farm bank account.
 He won, and the money was returned.
-He also sued the U.S. Food and Drug Administration over a proposed definition and labeling of skim milk in April.
+He also sued the U.S. Food and Drug Administration over its proposed definition and labeling of skim milk in April.

 Sowers passed the business down to Brusco and his children recently.

 As it moves into its downtown location, Hometown Harvest will relocate its commercial kitchen, which makes prepared salads, soups and other dishes for delivery, Brusco said.
-It sells eggs and beef produced by the creamery and food and produce items grown by 150 to 200 regional farmers, Brusco said.
+It sells eggs and beef produced by the creamery and food and produce items grown by 150 to 200 regional farmers, he said.

 “Farming is tough right now, especially dairy farming,” he said.
 “One of the things that makes this business plan is because we have overlapping entities in the same footprint. … If one of these entities is slow or goes down, the other two should be able to carry it.”

 Hometown Harvest Kitchen will feature a line-style layout showcasing local food with hand-tossed salads, hand-crafted sandwiches, hot comfort foods, hot and cold sides, and South Mountain Creamery’s handcrafted premium ice cream.
-It will allow patrons to take out food or sit and relax while eating.
+It will allow patrons to take out food or sit while eating.

 The South Mountain Creamery Ice Cream Shop will sell ice cream by the pint, the scoop or in milkshakes.